aexoden/edge/README.md

 ## Configuration

 After extracting Edge to a directory, preferably within BizHawk's lua directory, open the main.lua file.
-There are currently two configuration variables:
+There are a few configuration variables:

 ### SEED